cceh/rti/docs/_sources/lens_selection.rst.txt

 Before you buy a lens make sure that it will focus down to the object distance.
 For domes smaller than 1 m in diameter you will probably have to buy macro lenses.
-The minimun focal distance is stated on the datasheet of the lens and is measured from the sensor plane.
-A Plimsoll Mark (a circle with a horizontal line through it) on your camera shows where the sensor plane is.
+The minimum focal distance is stated on the datasheet of the lens and is measured from the focal plane.
+A Plimsoll Mark (a circle with a horizontal line through it) on your camera shows where the focal plane is.

 If the front thread of the lens turns while focusing you will not be able to mount the lens on the dome by the front thread, instead you'll have to use a tripod to suspend the camera above the dome.
-Better buy a lens whose front does not turn when focusing.
+We advise buying a lens whose front does not turn when focusing.

 Some lenses will extend when focusing, this is unpractical when mounted on the dome by the front thread.
-Better buy a lens that does not extend.
+We advise buying lens that does not extend.
 Nikon calls this "internal focusing".

 With some lenses the focus will wander if the lens is pointed up or down, depending on the quality and the weight of the internal mechanics.
 Avoid those